Winter in Jasper is divine. Once the snow arrives, the town is transformed into a…

 Then it’s an easy snowshoe across the meadow, a gentle climb through the trees to another open area and in less than 500 metres you arrive at the lake.

 If you’re feeling very ambitious you can continue northwest in to the Three Lakes Valley.
 At most you can continue 2.7 kilometres before hitting avalanche prone country.

 The snowshoe up to Chester Lake took us only about 90 minutes – and that’s to cover 4.4 kilometres one way.
 It also gains about 300 metres.
 The return is quick – just over an hour.
 But if it’s a nice sunny day find a place out of the wind and enjoy the spectacular beauty.

 We saw many more people on the Chester Lake trail than Rummel Lake – but that’s probably because it was such a glorious day.
 We also met many dogs, allowed on a leash which I think is great.
 This Bezengi sports the latest in dog finery – down booties, pink drawers and a down coat.

-Superb snowshoeing, stunning scenery and a finale if you’re game, of a fire, hot drink and delicious food at Mount Engadine Lodge should put a smile on your face.
+Superb snowshoeing, stunning scenery and great food if you stop for tea should put a smile on your face.

 Further reading on winter activities in Alberta

 - What to do in winter in Lake Louise

 - Snowshoeing the West Bragg Creek Trails, Alberta